-- Signage with social distancing reminders are installed in areas where lines may occur. - Virtual meetings will continue to take the place of in-person meetings, when possible. - Employees who develop symptoms should notify Human Resources and stay home and isolate, following the procedures starting on page 7.
+- Virtual meetings will continue to take the place of inperson meetings, when possible. - Employees who develop symptoms should notify Human Resources and stay home and isolate, following the procedures starting on page 7.
 Sick employees should follow the CDC recommended steps.
 Employees should not return back to work until they have met the CDC (or LAC DPH?) criteria to discontinue home isolation and follow the procedures starting on page 7. - Employees who are identified as close contacts of a known or suspected COVID case should notify Human Resources and quarantine at home following the procedures starting on page 7.
-Employees should not return to work until they have met the CDC (or LAC DPH?) criteria to discontinue quarantine. - Mandatory employee training will be assigned through Keenan Safe Colleges.
-Employees will receive e-mail reminders to complete training.
+Employees should not return to work until they have met the CDC (or LAC DPH?) criteria to discontinue quarantine. - Mandatory employee training from Keenan Safe Colleges will be assigned by managers through POD Connect.
+Employees can also find the training topics by searching in POD Connect.
+Employees will receive e-mail reminders to complete training on: - Coronavirus: Awareness (10 min) - Coronavirus: CDC Guidelines for Making and Using Cloth Face Covering (9 min) - Coronavirus: Cleaning and Disinfecting your Workplace (10 min) - Coronavirus: Reopening Your Organization (8 min) - Coronavirus: Managing Stress and Anxiety (12 min optional) - Business travel remains restricted and mileage will not be paid at this time. - Employees not available to work on a particular day, whether working from home or on campus, must utilize available leaves options.
+Additional information can be found at www.mtsac.edu/health/employeeresources.html.